-- Remuneration payable to a personal service provider is subject to employees' tax; - Remuneration paid to a company is taxed at 28% (For years of assessment ending on or after 31 March 2023 this rate will change to 27%); - Remuneration paid to a trust is taxed at 45%; - The personal services company or trust may apply to SARS for a tax directive for a lower employees' tax rate.
+Remuneration payable to a personal service provider is subject to employees' tax at the rate that applies to the entity type:

+- Company: 27% for years of assessment ending on or after 31 March 2023 (previously 28%); or - Trust: 45% - The personal service provider may apply to SARS for a tax directive for a lower employees' tax rate.

-Dividends paid is subject to dividends tax of 20% in the case of a company.
+Dividends paid by a personal service company is subject to dividends withholding tax of 20%.